 But can we safely make such assumptions?
 Probably not.

-The analytical framework used for the analysis is based on three streams of knowledge: Science and Technology Studies (STS); Science and Innovation Policy Studies; and the Economics of Innovation.
+The analytical framework used for the analysis is based on three streams of knowledge: Science and Technology Studies (STS); Science and Innovation Policy Studies, and the Economics of Innovation.

-As for governments, the usual suspects are mentioned here: education, regulation, STI policies, etc. But the editors also see public procurement processes as critical for technology adoption, adaptation and consumption.
-Finally, investments on state-of-the-art technologies in developing countries should be seen as strategic and not as luxury, as long as such investment addresses specific local demands and priorities.
+As for governments, the usual suspects are mentioned here: education, regulation, STI policies, etc. But the editors also see public procurement processes as critical for technology adoption, adaptation, and consumption.
+Finally, investments on state-of-the-art technologies in developing countries should be seen as strategic and not as a luxury, as long as such investment addresses specific local demands and priorities.

 Cozzens, Susan & Dhanaraj Thakur (eds.).
 2014.
 Innovation and Inequality: Emerging Technologies in an Unequal World.
 Cheltenham: Edward Elgar Publishing.